 On October 13, 2016, the California Public Utilities Commission (CPUC) voted to grant San Diego Gas & Electric Company (SDG&E) a Certificate of Public Convenience and Necessity (Decision D.16-10-005) for the Sycamore-Peñasquitos 230-Kilovolt (kV) Transmission Line Project (Project) contingent upon implementation of the Mitigation Monitoring, Compliance and Reporting Program (MMCRP).
-SDG&E is formally requesting a Notice to Proceed (NTP) from the CPUC for the construction staging yards (yards) identified herein and identified in the Final Environmental Impact Report (FEIR), dated March 2016 (State Clearinghouse No. 2014081031).
+SDG&E is formally requesting a Notice to Proceed (NTP) from the CPUC for construction of the underground portion of the Project identified herein and described in the Final Environmental Impact Report (FEIR), dated March 2016 (State Clearinghouse No. 2014081031), Minor Project Refinement No. 1 (Sycamore Getaway) approved January 11, 2017, and Minor Project Refinement No. 2 (Black Mountain Road Re-Route) currently pending approval.